 - A financial account is created.
 In this case, you’ll be given an accounting code and will submit invoices or reimbursement requests against this code, often to your post-award contact or finance office.

-Your PI ultimately is responsible for tracking, overseeing, and reporting on the disbursement of grant funds.
+Your PI is ultimately responsible for tracking, overseeing, and reporting on the disbursement of grant funds.